ssuess/wiki-image-insert/README.md

 # wiki-image-insert
 Chrome extension to facilitate Wikimedia Commons image search and insert when editing a Wikipedia article in source mode.

+## How to install
+1. Go to chrome://extensions/
+2. If not already, make sure to enable Developer mode
+3. Click on Load unpacked button, find the downloaded directory and choose it

 ## How to use
 1. Open any article in source editing mode in Wikipedia
 2. Place cursor at the spot in the source where you want to insert an image